amm009uk/esp8266/README.md

 -------------------------------------------------------------------------------------------------------------
 ## Features

-- Custom firmware to take full control and integrate with an MQTT Broker.
+- Custom firmware to take full control and integrate with MQTT Broker.
 The Broker would typically integrate with your Home Automation system so no device control over HTTP/Web

 - One firmware to support multiple devices:
     1. SonOff Basic